perokvist/event-driven-architecture/implementation.md

 ### Service/Component/Module -  Given, When, Then

-Our scenario of focus is a service that owns state, with possible constraints implemented to protect its state from illigal invariants.
+Our scenario of focus is a service that owns state, with possible constraints implemented to protect its state from illegal invariants.

 Consumers that only own projection(s) of these events, does not have the same complexety.